princeNITian/GFGAlgoPractice/DP/README.md

 ### Problems Description:
 - [Ugly Numbers](1.py)
-    - Ugly numbers are numbers whose only prime factors are 2, 3 or 5.
+    >- Ugly numbers are numbers whose only prime factors are 2, 3 or 5.
 The sequence 1, 2, 3, 4, 5, 6, 8, 9, 10, 12, 15, … shows the first 11 ugly numbers.
-By convention, 1 is included. <br>
+By convention, 1 is included.

-    Given a number n, the task is to find n’th Ugly number.
+    >- Given a number n, the task is to find n’th Ugly number.

 >- [Fibonacci Numbers](2.py)